 - --paired-output FILE or -p FILE Write the second read of each processed pair to FILE (in FASTA/FASTQ format). - --untrimmed-paired-output FILE Used together with --untrimmed-output.
-The second read in a pair is written to this file when the processed pair was not trimmed. - --pair-filter=(any|both) Which of the reads in a paired-end read have to match the filtering criterion in order for it to be filtered.
+The second read in a pair is written to this file when the processed pair was not trimmed. - --too-short-paired-output FILE Write the second read in a pair to this file if pair is too short.
+Use together with --too-short-output. - --too-long-paired-output FILE Write the second read in a pair to this file if pair is too long.
+Use together with --too-long-output. - --pair-filter=(any|both) Which of the reads in a paired-end read have to match the filtering criterion in order for it to be filtered.